cohlsson/Invoice-Manager/README.md

 # Invoice-Manager
-A system that will manage invoices
+This system will allow for a user to generate and manage invoices through a conveneient web interface.

+It will also allow you to manager individual/company billing information.